PrasamshaAdhikari/wordlepro/README.md

   ## How to Play?
   1) Download the file
   2) Open new terminal and type:
-      (gcc c.c)
+      [gcc c.c]
   3) then
-     (./a. exe)
+     [./a.exe]
-  5) The program will run , allowing you to explore more of your word breistroming skill
+  5) The program will run , allowing you to explore more of your word brainstroming skill

       # HAVE_FUN !